caffreit/Horse_Racing/README.md

 Transform Trainer/Jockey/Owner columns into something more usable.
 Perhaps a rating for each Tr/Jo/Ow, similar to Elo.

-Add bet sizing and multiple bets to RL agent.
+Add bet sizing and multiple bets to Reinforcement Learning agent.

 Concoct rules based strategy for bet size and multi-bet.